Manfred encouraged by impact of mound visit rules

 "All of us at Major League Baseball were devastated," Manfred said.
 "You were in our thoughts all day yesterday and will remain there for some time.
 I hope that maybe our game tonight will provide a little bit of the beginning of a healing process that will be important for this city."

 A blue banner reading #TORONTOSTRONG was hung from the second deck in center field before Tuesday night's game, Toronto's first since the deadly incident.
-Similar signs were hung on the wall behind home plate, and the team planned to acknowledge the victims before the first pitch.
+Similar signs were hung on the wall behind home plate, and the team honored the victims and first responders who helped at the scene of the attack before the first pitch.

 More AP baseball: https://apnews.com/tag/MLBbaseball